 - Moose are active during the day with activity peaks at dusk and dawn. - Moose are extremely curious and may approach humans.
 Don't be fooled.
-Moose are formidable animals and need their space in the wild. - Stand at a safe distance away at least 300' (about 1 football field length) and behind some large object.
+Moose are formidable animals and need their space in the wild. - Stand at a safe distance away at least 200' (about 2 football field lengths) and behind some large object.
 The object will serve as camouflage and a barrier if a moose feels provoked and charges.
-It will take a moose about 15 seconds to travel one football field length. - Keep pets away.
+It will take a moose 15 seconds to travel 200'. - Keep pets away.
 Moose can get aggressive around other animals. - Avoid animals that are behaving belligerently or abnormally. - If threatened by a moose, stay calm; do not run away; talk, make your presence known and slowly back off in direction you came. - If charged by a moose, run fast for cover. - If knocked down, get up and run for cover.